 Your weight can be affected by citalopram

-- Some people find that over the long-term they gain a little weight - this might be due to a return of your appetite.
+- Some people find that in the long-term they gain a little weight - this might be due in part to a return of their appetite.

 - It is very difficult to know how it will affect each person who takes it but if you start to have problems with your weight while taking citalopram talk to your doctor or your pharmacist about this.

 - Depression itself can also affect your weight!

 For women, citalopram will not affect contraception pills or the 'morning after' pill

 - You can feel drowsy in the first few days of taking citalopram.

 - It should, however, get better after the first week or two.